Aller au contenu

 Can raw Pu'er be drunk in winter?

 Yes, it's possible.
-The seasonal framework is a guideline, not a strict rule.
-An aged raw Pu'er, whose nature has softened over time, is well suited for colder months.
+The seasonal guide is a reference, not a strict rule.
+Aged raw Pu'er, whose nature has softened over time, is well suited for colder months.
 And even a young sheng can be drunk in winter if you find it pleasant; the main thing is to listen to your feelings.

 Is fermented Pu'er too warming for summer?

 Not necessarily.
-After a heavy meal, a fermented tea remains a good choice regardless of the season.
-Chinese tradition advises against it for those with an already "hot" constitution in mid-summer, but it is not forbidden.
+After a heavy meal, fermented tea remains a judicious choice regardless of the season.
+Chinese tradition tends to advise against it for already "warm" constitutions in mid-summer, but it is not strictly forbidden.
 The right tea is the one that suits you at the moment.

 Is there a Pu'er suitable for all seasons?